Junior-SD/Junior-SD/README.md

-Junior Mwadime Muema

 Hi there! 👋 I'm Junior an Aspiring Software Engineer | Code Enthusiast | Continuous Learner and I'm on an exciting journey to become a skilled Software Engineer.
 Welcome to my GitHub profile.

 About Me
 🌟 I'm passionate about software development, data science, machine learning].
 💼 I'm currently working as a Freelancer.
 🌍 I love to explore new technologies and contribute to open-source projects.

 My Work
 Here are some of the projects I've worked on: